Bees, Butterflies, Moths and Bugs

 Our Insects

 Our insects are in trouble.
-It's so easy to not notice, but we need be worried: we depend on them.
+It's so easy to not notice, but we need be worried - we depend on them!

 Since the 1970s, 80% of butterfly species have decreased in abundance or distribution or both.
-So sad to be losing their life-giving buzz, beauty and purpose around us.

 What we are doing

-Raising awareness and taking time to notice and enjoy them.
-Events so far have included:
+• Raising awareness and taking time to notice and enjoy nature 🐛🦗🪳.

 Morning moth trap reveal get-togethers.
 Thanks to Chris Woods for sharing his knowledge.